- Stimulating, warming and energizing

 Through the ages Rosemary has been used to celebrate life and to attract benevolent outcomes.
 No feast was ever without Rosemary.

-Gentler and less stimulating than the more traditional cineole rich Rosemary, the verbenon chemotype is frequently recommended by many authorities for its cellular regenerative and nourishing powers.
+Gentler and less stimulating than the more traditional cineole rich variety, the verbenone chemotype is frequently recommended by many authorities for its skin nourishing powers.

-Rosemary verbenon is excellent for balancing excess sebum production.
-Use it for contoling oily hair, skin, scalp conditions, and dandruff.
+Rosemary verbenone is often used for balancing excess sebum production.
+It may be useful for balancing oily hair, skin and scalp conditions.

 BLEND WITH: Atlas Cedarwood, Basil, Bergamot, Clary Sage, Fennel, Frankincense, Grapefruit, Lemon, Lemongrass, Marjoram, Peppermint.